msgre/europe/watcher/README.md

 Board could give you combined value, for example if 2 mentioned gates are crossed in nearly same time, you will get value 33 (it is nonsense from game perspective, but technically it is possible).

+# Behaviour of Neopixel's LED

+In normal mode, Neopixel's LEDs are controlled during the game (effects on intro page, countdown, during the game, etc).

+Neopixels have noticeable current consumption, which leads time to time to unstability of clustered boards.
+There is "emergency" environment variable for situations like this.

+Run container with variable LED_OFF=1 and all Neopixels effects will be disabled.

 # Issues